lacchain/LACPass-LACChain-Component/README.md

 Now you are ready to share the onboarding information with the committee, please follow these steps:

 1. Start the CLI again.
+2. Now enter the URL of the lacpass-lacchain
-2. Type 'GCM' (Get Current Manager) **to fetch the entity and manager details** as shown:
+3. Type 'GCM' (Get Current Manager) **to fetch the entity and manager details** as shown:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/GCM.png)

 Copy the content in a text file and name the file something like `Entity-Manager-Details.txt`.

-3. Pack the following infromation in a zip file:
+4. Pack the following infromation in a zip file:

 a) `Entity-Manager-Details.txt` file